less-lab-uva/CS4501-Spring2021/labs/lab6.md

 class ShipFollower():
   # On node initialization
   def __init__(self):
-    # Init the x and y pid params and PID classes
+    # Init the x and y pid params

+    # Init the x and y PIDs

     # Init distance epsilon

-    # Create the position message we are going to be sending
+    # Init class vars
+    self.pos = Vector3()
+    self.pos.x = 0.0
+    self.pos.y = 0.0
+    self.pos.z = 9.0

     # Create the publishers and subscribers
+    self.position_pub = None# TODO
     self.mainloop()

-  # intake notification of the ship stopping (end of test)
   def get_stop(self, msg):
     pass

-  # callback for GPS position
+  # Subscribe to the current GPS data
   def get_gps(self, msg):
     pass

-  # callback for downfacing camera image
-  def get_image(self, msg):
-    pass

-  # TO DO BEFORE CHECKPOINT 1
+  # TO DO FOR CHECKPOINT 1
   # callback for /ship/beacon
-  # intake coarse estimate of x,y distance to ship
   def get_ship_distance(self, msg):
     pass

-  # TO DO BEFORE CHECKPOINT 1
+  # TO DO FOR CHECKPOINT 1
   # callback for /ship_image_location
-  # convert center of mass in pixel distance to environment distance
+  # convert center of mass in pixels to environment distance
   def get_image_distance(self, msg):
     pass

+  # callback for downfacing camera
+  def get_image(self, msg):
+    pass

   def mainloop(self):
     # Set the rate of this loop
     rate = rospy.Rate(4)

+    # Publish (0,0,9) to start to help find the ship
     self.position_pub.publish(self.pos)

     # While ROS is still running
     while not rospy.is_shutdown():

-      # Call PIDs
+      # Call the PIDs

-      # Publish requested position
+      # Publish the position

       # Sleep for the remainder of the loop
       rate.sleep()